 Step Five: Set Up Subsections

-You don’t have to use subsections in you binder, but there may be certain sections that require a little more breaking down.
+You don’t have to use subsections in your DIY wedding binder, but there may be certain sections that require a little more breaking down.
 In our case, it was our vendor section.
 I wanted to have a separate subsection for each type of vendor.
 Then you can hold important documents like vendor contracts and correspondence for each vendor there.

 I created subsections for the following types of vendors: baker, caterer, florist, music/DJ, officiant, photographer, stationer, videographer and planner.
 Additional vendors may be: hotel room blocks, jeweler, bar services, photo booth, linens, rentals, tent, lighting, security, transportation, entertainment, etc.